DanOlmedo/Code_refractor_homework/README.md

 # Technical Acceptance Criteria: 40%
     Satisfies all of the preceding acceptance criteria plus the following code improvements:
     Application's links all function correctly.
 (Y)
     Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
-(N) Application's CSS file is properly commented.
-(N)
+(Y) Application's CSS file is properly commented.
+(Y)

 # Deployment: 32%
     Application deployed at live URL.
 (N)